pedro-dm-gomes/AGAR/README.md

     python eval-mixamo.py  --version <model_version>

-Code is currently being uploaded
+Code is currently being uploaded/cleaned

 ## Citation
 Please cite this paper if you want to use it in your work,